Cocoon Kin Kid’s Club - Information for Enrolled Families

 WHAT TO BRING

 When packing your child's bag for the day, please refer to the checklist of required items below.
 Please ensure your child’s clothing is sun safe, supports successful toileting and is non-restrictive for comfort and active play; dresses and skirts may not be appropriate for active play, and toileting with independence is much easier for the children when they are wearing simple, comfortable clothing without tricky poppers or buttons.
 T-shirts that cover the shoulders are required to protect the skin while outdoors (please avoid singlet straps).
+Due to the frequency of children removing and requiring shoes, we kindly ask that slip on or velcro shoes are supplied if laces cannot be tied independently.

 We may engage in messy or muddy play, so please dress your child in clothing that is suitable for this.
 Art aprons are provided for some activities and use of these will be encouraged but not forced, and doesn’t guarantee all clothing will be protected.
 There is no standard of dress code here - it is important your child is comfortable - superheroes, pyjamas and all the stains are welcomed.